skjzzb/RTCampWordPress-Engineer-Assignment/README.md

 # RTCampWordPress-Engineer-Assignment

-## The theme I used here is _score which you can find here if you want:
+## The theme I used here starter theme for this challenge
 https://underscores.me/

 ## Features provided by this theme :